f3-factory/F3com-data/base/main.md

 $f3->set('a->hello','world');
 ```

 If the `$ttl` parameter is > 0, and the CACHE framework variable is enabled, the specified variable will be cached for X seconds.
+Already cached vars will be updated and get the new expiration `$ttl`.
+If the key was already cached before and `$ttl` is 0, then the key value will also be updated in cache, by reusing the old expiration time.

 You can cache strings, arrays and all other types - even complete objects. `get()` will load them automatically from Cache.

 ``` php
 // cache string